 Freddy the Detective

-I thought this was such a sweet, classic story.
+I thought Freddy the Detective was such a sweet, classic story.
 Freddy has read Sherlock Holmes and then has to work to just like Holmes to solve a mystery on the farm.
 Lexile: 830L

 The Great Mouse Detective: Basil of Baker Street